 Rocky road?
 Get your love life back on track.

 Occasional conflict is a part of life, according to New York-based psychologist Susan Silverman.
 But if you and your partner feel like you're starring in your own nightmare version of the movie Groundhog Day -- i.e. the same lousy situations keep repeating day after day -- it's time to break free of this toxic routine.
 When you make the effort, you can lessen the anger and take a calm look at underlying issues.

 You and your partner can learn to argue in a more civil, helpful manner, Silverman says.
 Make these strategies part of who you are in this relationship.

 - Realize you are not a victim.
 It is your choice whether you react and how you react.

 - Change it up.
-If you continue to respond in the same way that has brought you pain and unhappiness in the past, you can't expect a different result this time.
+If you continue to respond in the way that's brought you pain and unhappiness in the past, you can't expect a different result this time.
 Just one little shift can make a big difference.
 If you usually jump right in to defend yourself before your partner is finished speaking, hold off for a few moments.
 You'll be surprised at how such a small shift in tempo can change the whole tone of an argument.

 - Give a little; get a lot.
 Apologize when you're wrong.
 Sure it's tough, but just try it and watch something wonderful happen.